awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-linux-ami-console.md

 + Install additional software packages\.

 **Before You Begin**
 Before you begin working with Automation documents, configure roles and, optionally, CloudWatch Events for Automation\.
 For more information, see [Getting Started with Automation](automation-setup.md)\.
+This walkthrough also requires that you specify the name of an AWS Identity and Access Management \(IAM\) instance profile\.
+For more information about creating an IAM instance profile, see [Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.

 The `AWS-UpdateLinuxAmi` document accepts the following input parameters\.